promptedbyesha/product-feature-adoption-ab-test-analysis/README.md

 - Analyzing feature adoption through a retention funnel
 - Delivering a **decision memo** backed by data

-**End result:** Not just analysis, a **defensible product decision.**
-> **End result:** Not just an analysis, a defensible product decision
-> backed by chi-square testing, confidence intervals, and segment-level evidence.
+> **End result:** Not just analysis — a defensible product decision backed by chi-square testing, confidence intervals, and segment-level evidence.

 ---

-## 🔎 Overview
+## 📌 Overview

-Designed and analyzed a full A/B experiment on product feature adoption, from hypothesis design to statistical testing to a segmented ship/iterate decision memo, using Python and Power BI.
+Designed and analyzed a full A/B experiment on product feature adoption, from hypothesis design to statistical testing to a segmented ship/iterate decision memo, using Python (pandas, scipy) and Power BI.
+The dataset was simulated in Python to reflect realistic product behavior patterns across 5,000 users.

+---

 ## 📑 Key Finding
-- New users: **+23.7% relative lift** in Day-7 retention (p = 0.000046) ✓ Significant
+- New users showed a **statistically significant lift** in Day-7 retention ✓
-- Returning users: +5.9% lift (p = 0.179) ✗ Not significant
+- Returning users showed **no meaningful impact** ✗
 - Decision: **Ship for new users.
 Iterate for returning users.**

+→ Full numbers and p-values in the [Results Summary](#results-summary) below.
 ## 🎯 Final Decision

 This analysis goes beyond measuring uplift — it evaluates **where**, **for whom**, and **whether** the feature should be shipped.